gauxs/sysd/hld/concepts.md

 ## Maintainability
 Majority of the cost of software is not in its initial development, but in its ongoing maintenance—fixing bugs, keeping its systems operational, investigating failures, adapting it to new platforms, modifying it for new use cases, repaying technical debt, and adding new features.

+We can and should design software in such a way that it will hopefully minimize pain during maintenance, and thus avoid creating legacy software ourselves.
+To this end, we will pay particular attention to three design principles for software systems:
+1. Operability
+Make it easy for operations teams to keep the system running smoothly.

+2. Simplicity
+Make it easy for new engineers to understand the system, by removing as much complexity as possible from the system.
+(Note this is not the same as simplicity of the user interface.)

+3. Evolvability
+Make it easy for engineers to make changes to the system in the future, adapting it for unanticipated use cases as requirements change.
+Also known as extensibility, modifiability, or plasticity.

 [^1]: Latency vs Response Time: The **response time** is what the client sees: besides the actual time to process the request (the service time), it includes network delays and queueing delays. **Latency** is the duration that a request is waiting to be handled - during which it is latent, awaiting service.

 [^2]: **Queueing delays** often account for large part of the response time at high percentiles.
 As a server can only process a small number of things in parallel(limited, for example, by its number of CPU cores), it only takes a small number of slow requests to hold up the processing of subsequent requests - an effect sometimes known as *head-of-line blocking*.